SeaWeb

 SeaWeb is a nonprofit ocean conservation organization.
-Their mission is to raise public awareness, to advance science-based solutions and mobilize decision-makers around ocean conservation.
+Its mission is to raise public awareness, to advance science-based solutions, and mobilize decision-makers around ocean conservation.
 SeaWeb was founded in 1996 by the Environment Group of the Pew Charitable Trust as an initiative to promote ocean conservation issues for Americans.
-In 1999, SeaWeb became an independent 501(c)3 organization, funded mostly from private charitable foundations, but also from individual contributions.
+In 1999, SeaWeb became an independent 501(c)(3) organization, funded mostly from private charitable foundations, but also from individual contributions.
 In 2015, SeaWeb became part of The Ocean Foundation.

-Mission statement

-"SeaWeb is the only international, nonprofit organization exclusively dedicated to using the science of communications to fundamentally shift the way people interact with the ocean.
-We transform knowledge into action by shining a spotlight on workable, science-based solutions to the most serious threats facing the ocean, such as climate change, pollution and depletion of marine life.
-We work collaboratively with targeted sectors to encourage market solutions, policies and behaviors that result in a healthy, thriving ocean.
-By informing and empowering diverse ocean voices and conservation champions, SeaWeb is creating a culture of ocean conservation."

 Seafood Summit

 The SeaWeb Seafood Summit brings together global representatives from the seafood industry with leaders from the conservation community, academia, government and the media.
 The goal of the Summit is to define success and advance solutions in sustainable seafood by fostering dialogue and partnerships that lead to a seafood marketplace that is environmentally, socially and economically sustainable.
 The conference is produced in partnership by SeaWeb and Diversified Communications.